 |Series||Foot and Nail Care: Education for Nurses|

-This online portion of this hybrid class runs from April 15–July 8, 2019.
-The clinical portion will take place in Eau Claire from July 22–July 26, 2019.
+This online portion of this hybrid class runs from January 20–April 10, 2020.
+The clinical portion will take place in Eau Claire, WI from April 20–24, 2020.

 Who Should Attend

-Registered nurses who work with elderly or disabled populations in the community or any clinical setting.
-Such as nurse practitioners, wound and ostomy care specialists, diabetes educators, nurse entrepreneurs wanting to start their nail care business and nurses employed in home health/hospice, parish, corrections, tribal health, community-based elderly services, long-term care, transitional care settings.
+Nurses interested in the WOCN or AFCNA certification.
+Nurses who work with elderly or disabled populations in the community or any clinical setting, such as nurse practitioners, wound and ostomy care specialists, diabetes educators, nurse entrepreneurs wanting to start their nail care business and nurses employed in home health/hospice, parish, corrections, tribal health, community-based elderly services, long-term care, transitional care settings.